Alerting issues with Alertmanager

 How to find the source?

-Now that you know the flow, it is easier to look for the source of the problem.
-First thing is to check the alert expr and ALERTS{alertname="YOUR_SHINY_ALERT"} when flapping happens, if both are continuous graphs with no change of state, you know the alert rule definition is fine.
+when flapping happens, if both are continuous graphs with no change of state, you know the alert rule definition is fine.
 If however, you see a lot of pending -> firing in that window, you should look more closely at your alert definition.
-It can be the case that for is missing, which means no pending state, alert fires with the first eval to true.
-Or maybe for is too short4 or finally, the expression is at fault and fluctuates below and above a static threshold.
+It can be the case that for

 A subtle but important point is that the way Alertmanager cluster works, it expects Prometheus5 to send firing alerts to all Alertmanager instances6.
 If however, Prometheus is only sending alerts to one instance (e.g they are behind an ingress or loadbalancer), the cluster doesn’t get to do its job and each instance develops a brain of its own to some extent.
-So while one Alertmanager has recently received an alert from Prometheus, another one already thinks it is resolved (through resolve_timout) and sends out a resolved notification, and then receives the alert again and considers it a new alert and so on.
-Make sure Prometheus points to all instances of the Alertmanager by static config or proper service discovery.
+So while one Alertmanager has recently received an alert from Prometheus, another one already thinks it is resolved (through resolve_timout

-Alertmanager in cluster mode uses a separate port to connect instances to identify peers and communicate events.
-If --cluster.* parameters aren’t properly set, a quorum can’t form, and deduplication and state sync won’t happen.
+parameters aren’t properly set, a quorum can’t form, and deduplication and state sync won’t happen.
 This can be observed both in logs and in metrics exposed by Alertmanager:

 Useful alerts on alerting!

-Let’s say you have found and fixed the issues, now all run perfectly and faith in alerting is restored, a great accomplishment.
+Let’s say you have found and fixed the issues; now all runs perfectly and faith in alerting is restored, a great accomplishment.
 But then there is always entropy!
 This can happen again: a version upgrade, change in CI/CD pipelines, IaC refactoring, adding features, or new integrations to the system? who knows, someday someone or something might inadvertently ruin this beautiful setup.
 How to guard against it? changing the profession is always an option, but luckily there is also alerting! so meta! isn’t it?

 Changes in cluster members

-If this holds true for ~10m you have a problem in your Alertmanager cluster.
+If this holds true for ~10m, you have a problem in your Alertmanager cluster.

 avg(alertmanager_cluster_members) by (your_cluster)